girish1729/progress-up/README.md

 Nowadays HTML5 File API based progress is the best way to achieve your goal.

-This project was written ground up with latest technology as of Oct 22, 2022.
+This project was written ground up with latest technology as of Dec 26, 2022.

 However the status of project is `Beta`.